devpatel2003/devpatel2003/README.md

 - 👋 Hi, I’m @devpatel2003
 - 👀 I’m interested in robotics and automation
-- 🌱 I’m currently a first year engineering student at the Univesity of Western Ontario
+- 🌱 I’m currently a second year Mechatronics and Artificial Intelligence Systems Engineering student at the Univesity of Western Ontario
 - 📫 devpatel2003@hotmail.com

 <!---